 A good indicator of whether or not you have become addicted to stimulants is how you feel without them.

-Mile High Recovery in Denver offers numerous evidence-based therapies and provides opportunities for proven modalities such as family therapy, 12-step programs, and equine therapy.
+Mile High Recovery Center in Denver offers numerous evidence-based therapies and provides opportunities for proven modalities such as family therapy, 12-step programs, and equine therapy.
 Benefits of stimulants detox and stimulants rehab at Mile High Recovery Center include:

 Don’t let stimulants addiction continue to wreak havoc in your life.
 Contact our team today.
 Call 303-268-2144 or use our online form.

 Are you or a loved one struggling with stimulants addiction?
 If so, a professional stimulants rehab center is your best option for regaining control of your life.
-At Mile High Recovery, we understand that addiction is personal, which is why we ensure every client has a personalized treatment plan.
+At Mile High Recovery Center, we understand that addiction is personal, which is why we ensure every client has a personalized treatment plan.
 Reach out now by calling 303-268-2144 and let us help you today.